 Hint: Describe the OR truth table using the word AND.

 From the truth table for OR we notice the output is 0 if both input A AND input B are 0.
 Use a NAND gate and inverters (also NAND gates) to build this,

 Build a NOR function with NAND gates.

 This one is should be simple, since you know how to make an OR and a NOT.

 Build an XOR function with NAND gates.

 This one is challenging.
-If you can do this one you are a logic designer.
-If you get stuck, don’t worry, you will be a designer soon.
+If you get it, consider yourself a good logic designer.
+If you get stuck, don’t worry, you will be soon.